 - Pro Tip: Consider creating a linkable asset with the intention of using it as part of your strategy.
 This will allow you to create a piece that’s perfectly catered to your approach.

 A prospecting strategy

-- Prospecting is finding the right website and person to reach out to.
-For any link building campaign, it is important to know what type of websites or pages you are looking for.
-For example, if you are trying to pitch a linkable asset about flowers as a resource, your prospecting strategy will likely be focused around flower groups with “resources” pages.
+- Prospecting is the practice of finding the right website and person to reach out to.
+For any link building campaign, it is important to know what type of website or page you are looking for.
+For example, if you are trying to pitch a linkable asset about flowers as a resource, your prospecting strategy will likely be focused around flower groups with “resource” pages.
 We will go over prospecting in more detail below.

 An email pitch and follow-up cadence.

 - A link building campaign is only as good as the pitch.
 Without a clear pitch, the webmaster will not know what to do.
 Follow ups are a link builder’s friend.

 Let’s start with linkable assets.
 As mentioned above a linkable asset is something that you are planning to pitch out to a webmaster.
 However, linkable assets need to have a specific set of criteria in order to be successful.

 First, the linkable asset should not be overly promotional.
 This is especially true with pitching a specific piece of content.
 Any piece that is promoting a service will be viewed as an ad and will likely result in the webmaster asking for money or directing you to their advertising department.
 The exception here is the homepage as a linkable asset.
 Taking the same example as above, a financial product website will serve as a resource for a list of sites with that specific financial product.
 Let’s Look at an example of the homepage being a linkable asset from Guided Choice:

 Guided Choice’s homepage would be the linkable asset for any pages talking about companies that have the above financial products.

 Second, the linkable asset should have value to someone learning about that topic.
 Creating good content is hard.
 However, link builders must either find a page worth sharing or create a value proposition that demonstrates the merit of a piece to the target webmaster.